-You probably have a book idea already, but I don't want you to commit to a book idea.
-Ideas are seductive, but then you get a new one and the idea you've been working on becomes much less interesting.
+I don't want you to commit to a book idea.
+Ideas are seductive, but then you get a fresh idea and the idea you've been working on becomes much less interesting.

 You probably have had inspiring moments of writing, when everything feels like it's flowing.
 But I don't want you to commit to a feeling.
 Feelings are fickle.
-They change hour-by-hour.
+They change by the hour.

-Are you going to commit to the process?
-Let me know in the comments if you’re committed to finishing your book!
+Are you going to commit to writing a book?
+Let me know in the comments!

 The first part of Step Three is to create a 1-sentence premise of your book.

-Finally, after you share, make sure to give feedback to three other writers in the comments section.
+Finally, after you share, make sure to give feedback to three other writers.